admb-project/admb-examples/by-field-of-application/copy_of_medical-biometrics/README.md

 :  A state-space multistage model to evaluate population impacts in the presence of density dependence

 [Theta-logistic population growth model][4]
+:  State-space model from the NCEAS non-linear modelling working group

 [1]: ./../../mark-recapture
 [2]: ./../../sampling/line-transect-methods/estimation-of-detection-function